glazkovalex/Rebus.Kafka/README.md

 );
 ```

-With the version number 0.1.8 you can set all the parameters of the producer and the consumer used in the bus transport.
+The parameters for the producer and the consumer can be specified in detail.

 ```csharp
 var producerConfig = new ProducerConfig
 {